 Simple Way to Optimize Your Time to Work Efficiently

-For some of you listening, it might be just as easy as seeing the deficit in amount of time worked and actually product that was created and then fix it.
+For some of you listening, it might be just as easy as seeing the deficit in the amount of time worked and actual product that was created and then fix it.

 For others, like myself, I had no clue where my time was going.
 Because in my mind, I was busy so I wasn’t really sure what I was actually doing with my time.

 So I set up an experiment and the results of this were amazing and really told me what was going on so that I could figure out how to steward my time better.

 To really figure out why you’re not working when you’re supposed to be, set the experiment up like this:

 - Create a work schedule for your week